 After you hit up K-38, the next reasonably well-known surf spot that you will pass is La Fonda.
 The spot is located at kilometer 58 on the main highway.
 In addition to having terrific waves, La Fonda has a very safe and pleasant campground.
 It is one of the best midway points to plan an overnight stop at.
 Better yet, the camping area is located on the top of a bluff which offers great views of the sunset over the Pacific Ocean.

 (It is worth mentioning here that there are a ton of great surfing spots all along the coast.
 In fact, there are too many to count.
 Many of them don’t even have names.
 This sample Baja surfing itinerary is only listing the main spots, the popular spots that you should base your road trip around.)

-Isla Todos Santos
+Surf Baja: Isla Todos Santos

 A good night of resting up at La Fonda is in order before pushing down the road to the Islas de Todos Santos – one of the gnarliest surfing spots in all of Baja.
 Professional surfers consider the waves at Todos Santos to rival the biggest in Hawaii.
 If that doesn’t tell you that they are huge, then nothing will.
 Even if your skills aren’t up for the big waves at Todos, it is worth taking the ferry out to the island (the break is on an island a few miles out from Ensenada) just to see them.
 It really is an unbelievable experience.

 Baja Mexico is an area that is famous for its beaches and its surfing.
-Though the spots listed here definitely don’t make up the whole of the region, they do offer a good basic itinerary for a surfing road trip in Baja Norte – the northern part of the peninsula.
+Though the spots listed here definitely don’t make up the whole of the region, they do offer a good basic itinerary for a surfing road trip in Baja California – the northern part of the peninsula.